jpasqua/PixelFree/backend/doc/VirtAlbums.md

 	    • On refresh, we do not fetch full media by default.
 We keep preview_url for fast first paint.
 	    • A background step (or on-view) may fetch the original, writing a row to media_manifest and the file to disk.

-**Why local filtering matters**: timelines served by federated instances can be incomplete; persisting posts in photos and filtering in SQL/JS guarantees correctness for `tagMode=all` and compound queries.
+**Why local filtering matters**: timelines served by federated instances can be incomplete; persisting posts in photos and filtering in SQL/JS guarantees correctness for `tagmode=all` and compound queries.

 **3) Serving Data (DB → Frontend)**